-PHOTOGRAPHY 1 Prerequisite: Intro to Art .5 credit In this course students will be introduced to the basics of photography.
-Unites will include compositional techniques, understanding the digital camera, learning how to edit using Adobe Lightroom, traditional black and white darkroom, and stop motion animation.
+PHOTOGRAPHY 1 Prerequisite: Intro to Art .5 credit Students will be introduced to the basics of photography.
+Units include compositional techniques, understanding the digital camera, learning how to edit using Adobe Lightroom, traditional black and white darkroom, and stop motion animation.
 (Gr 10-12)